Cost Comparison

 Cost Tiers by State

-The following table categorizes states by their general cost tiers for obtaining a Master Barber License, based on known patterns in personal care services training costs.
+The following table categorizes states into cost tiers based on the typical expenses for obtaining a Master Barber License:

 TierEstimated RangeStates